-The winners of the European Heritage Awards / Europa Nostra Awards 2020 received extensive media coverage all over Europe.
-At least 320 articles were posted online, printed or broadcast across 20 countries in 2020 (overview of media articles).
+The winners of the European Heritage Awards / Europa Nostra Awards 2021 received extensive media coverage all over Europe.
+At least 321 articles were posted online, printed or broadcast across 21 countries in 2021 (overview of media articles).

-▪ Hungary’s national daily newspapers Magyar Hírlap and Magyar Nemzet;
+▪ Cyprus’ national daily newspapers Kathimerini and Politis;

-▪ Portugal’s national TV station RTP Notícias, national radio station Rádio Renascença, national daily newspaper Público and national news weekly magazine Visão;
+▪ Portugal’s national TV station RTP, national radio stations Antena 3, Rádio Renascença and TSF, national daily newspaper Público and national news weekly magazine Visão;

-▪ Romania’s national TV stations PRO TV and TVR, national radio station Europa FM, international radio stations Radio Romania International and RFI Romania, national daily newspaper Adevarul, specialised magazine National Geographic and national news agency Agerpres;
+▪ Romania’s national radio TV stations PRO TV and TVR, national radio station Europa FM, international radio stations Radio Romania International and RFI Romania, national daily newspaper Adevarul, specialised magazine National Geographic and national news agency Agerpres;

-Italy (81 pieces) and Romania (71 pieces) had the highest levels of media coverage, followed by Spain (40 pieces) and Hungary (24 pieces).
+Romania (101 pieces) and Italy (62 pieces) had the highest levels of media coverage, followed by Greece (26 pieces), Bulgaria (24 pieces) and Portugal (21 pieces).

-The winners, the Grand Prix laureates, the Public Choice Award winner, the ILUCIDARE Special Prizes and the virtual European Heritage Awards Ceremony were reported primarily by online newspapers and magazines (272 pieces).
-Website articles were followed by printed articles (25 pieces) and broadcast articles (23 pieces).
+The winners, the Grand Prix laureates, the Public Choice Award winner, the ILUCIDARE Special Prizes and the European Heritage Awards Ceremony were reported primarily by online newspapers and magazines (272 pieces).
+Website articles were followed by broadcast articles (27 pieces) and printed articles (22 pieces).

-The peak of media coverage, with a total of 228 articles in May and 99 articles in September, coincided with the announcement of the 21 winners of the Awards and with the announcement of the top winners, respectively.
+The peaks of media coverage, with 182 articles in May and 99 articles in September, coincided with the announcement of the 24 winners of the Awards and with the announcement of the top winners, respectively.

 Although national media tended to put the spotlight on national winners, many articles also referred to the winners from other countries.
-Some 171 news items had an important European dimension.
+Some 187 news items had an important European Dimension.